Nicholas-Perry/Internship_applications/ultimape_iot_project_proposal.md

  - Management of device meta-data (e.g. hard-coding location data or linking up a GPS subsystem)
  - A system to log/broker data (in bulk?) to 3rd party networks ("peering") optionally paying for data via a bitcoin oracle.

-The hope is to adress a number of [concerns involved with securing IoT devices](http://www.symantec.com/connect/blogs/iot-smart-home-giving-away-keys-your-kingdom).
+The hope is to address a number of [concerns involved with securing IoT devices](http://www.symantec.com/connect/blogs/iot-smart-home-giving-away-keys-your-kingdom).

 ###Current Direction

-My plan is to target popular embedded linux platorms such as Beaglebone Black and/or Raspberry Pi devices running Ubuntu-core (and Debian).
+My plan is to target popular embedded linux platorms such as Beaglebone Black and/or Raspberry Pi.
+I plan to work against popular industrial operating systems such as Ubuntu-core/Debian.
 I may also include service mocks running on VMs and (time permitting) integration with less powerful Arduino compatible devices such as my collection of [Spark Cores](http://www.spark.io/prototype#spark-core).
-The system would include a small sample of IoT style usecases and creation of Maker-friendly set of APIs.
+The project would include a small sample of IoT style use cases and the creation of a Maker-friendly set of APIs.

-To make onboarding simple, I'm hoping to model user accounts and access rights after Unix style permissions & have devices linked to the OS's file system.
-An agent service with SUDO access would be used to modify the permissions in response to changes on the blockchain, and a [insert federated login system] will be used to bootstrap account surrogates.
-Access to components would likewise be enforced through a series daemons and named pipes (or similar mechanisms), leveraging preexisting OS security models.
+To make onboarding simple, I'm hoping to model accounts and access rights after Unix style permissions & link devices to the OS's file system.
+An agent service with SUDO access would be used to modify the permissions in response to changes on the blockchain, and a [insert federated login system] would be used to bootstrap account surrogates.
+Access to components would likewise be enforced through a series of daemons and named pipes (or similar mechanisms), thus taking advantage of preexisting OS security model.
 Effectively, these micro-servers will act slaves to the smart-contracts run on the blockchain.
 Device to device communication and data encryption - while interesting - are likely beyond the scope of this project, however an effort will be made to ensure it is solution agnostic.
 I intend to create a quick and dirty SSH based system depending on how the federated logins end up working.

 I would be doing regular write-ups on my progress with the goal of helping others to follow a similar journey.
 I would like to publish everything online via an appropriate FOSS license, including documentation.
 I am also willing to do online talks and other promotional work as needed.